hypertidy/silicate/proposal.md

 Investigate best options for front-end user interfaces and back-end systems.

-* lists of tables, as illustrated in spbabel, rangl, rbgm Key outputs
+* lists of tables, as illustrated in spbabel, rangl, rbgm

+Key outputs

 1. Provide tools for decomposing geo-spatial and other complex data to common general forms.
-2. Promote use of the general approach rather than localized implementations.
+3. Document and promote use of the general principles and approach rather than localized implementations.
+Help the R community to generalize and reduce fragmentation.
 4. Implement a prototype general-form geo-spatial-graphics data structure that can store geometry, topology, aesthetic mappings.
 5. Document workflows for file formats and interchange requirements for the general form based on standard database techniques.